 - Releases occur continuously, or whenever there is a shippable product created.

-- There is emphasis on continually improving processes, but no standardized regular meetings or rituals.
+- There is an emphasis on continually improving processes, but no standardized regular meetings or rituals.

 Commonly used for: